-PRE-TOUR OPTION – STAY A NIGHT IN HISTORIC CLYDE
+POSSIBLE ITINERARY – PRE-TOUR OPTION TO STAY A NIGHT IN HISTORIC CLYDE

 You then cycle the river route to Alexandra, joining the Roxburgh Gorge Trail there.

 Start by crossing over the Roxburgh Dam, turning right to Commissioners Flat.
 This is the starting point of the Clutha Gold Trail.
-This part of the trail takes you alongside the mighty Clutha Mata-au Rivers – its distinctive turquoise colour, constant flow and ever changing moods become interwoven with your experience.
+This part of the trail takes you alongside the mighty Clutha (Mata-au) River – its’ distinctive turquoise colour, constant flow and ever changing moods will become interwoven with your experience.
 Look out for signs of the original search for gold and imagine what the hardy settlers faced in the early days.

 As you travel downstream you cannot miss the orchards on both sides of the valley creating a splash of colour at every season.

 Overnight: Roxburgh, Roxburgh Central